Getting to Bodmin Railway

 Visiting by train

-Main line train services (from London, Bristol, Exeter, Plymouth, etc. and stations in Cornwall) operate to Bodmin Parkway station, which is on the West of England main line between Plymouth and Penzance.
+Main line train services (from London, Bristol, Exeter, Plymouth, etc. and stations in Cornwall) operate to Bodmin Parkway station, which is on the Cornish main line between Plymouth and Penzance.

-There are information boards on Platform 2, and in the Signalbox Café on Platform 1, with details of train times and special events etc. Tickets for Bodmin Railway can be bought from our station Buffet on Platform 1, subject their being space available.
+There are information boards on Platform 2, and in the Buffet on Platform 1, with details of train times and special events etc. Tickets for Bodmin Railway can be bought from our station Buffet on Platform 1, subject their being space available.

 Visit National Rail Enquiries to plan your main line rail journey.

-Further information about main line train services can be obtained from National Rail Enquiries (Tel: 08457 48 49 50), and NOT from the Bodmin & Wenford Railway.
+Further information about main line train services can be obtained from National Rail Enquiries (Tel: 08457 48 49 50), and NOT from Bodmin Railway.

 Visiting on foot or by bicycle